PhotonVision/photonvision-docs/source/docs/apriltag-pipelines/2D-tracking-tuning.rst

 Tracking Apriltags
 ------------------

 Before you get started tracking AprilTags, ensure that you have followed the previous sections on installation, wiring and networking.
-Next, open the Web UI, go to the top right card, and swtich to the "AprilTag" or "Aruco" type.
+Next, open the Web UI, go to the top right card, and switch to the "AprilTag" or "Aruco" type.
 You should see a screen similar to the one below.

 .. image:: images/apriltag.png
    :align: center